NVIDIA/aistore/docs/python_sdk.md

 def qparam()
 ```

-The QParamProvider of this bucket.
+Default query parameters to use with API calls from this bucket.

 <a id="bucket.Bucket.provider"></a>